 Dealing with Difficult People

-When our granddaughter, Kaylin, was three, our daughter, her mom, had gotten into the habit of describing dirty or unpleasant items as nasty.
+When our granddaughter was three, our daughter, her mom, had gotten into the habit of describing dirty or unpleasant items as nasty.
 “Ouh, That’s naaasteee,” she would say.
 One day as they entered the public ladies’ room in a local discount store several Gothic girls were leaving.
-One held the door for Kaylin who froze in the entrance, transfixed.
+One held the door for my granddaughter who froze in the entrance, transfixed.
 She looked directly at the girl in black with black lipstick, dyed black hair, and numerous facial piercings and proclaimed loudly, just as she had heard her mother do, “Ouh, you’re naaasteee!”

 In our world there are some ‘nasty’ people and the majority don’t display it so you can see them coming.
 In fact, most of the nasty people I’ve dealt with are well disguised.
-Most of us do not have the luxury of simply avoiding the ‘nasties’ who cross our paths.
+And we generally do not have the luxury of simply avoiding the ‘nasties’ who cross our paths.
 If they are co-workers you have to function with them on a professional level.
-If they are an in-law you are stuck with them at least occasionally.
+If they are an in-laws you are stuck with them at least occasionally.
 If they are your ex and the father of your children you would be wise to devise a plan.
 Maybe you are like I was, constantly trying to figure out what the problem was, how to reason with these people.
 Even, what’s wrong with me that I can’t work this out?

 If you find yourself in a place where you must deal with nasty people it helps to identify where boundaries are being breached.
 These questions will give you a starting point.